 Travel Tips to Navigating the Sundance Film Festival in Park City

-Attending the 2019 Sundance Film Festival in Park City this week?
+Attending the Sundance Film Festival in Park City?
 Sundance Film Festival has been synonymous with Park City for over 30 years.
 As the festival evolves each year, it's essential to keep up with the latest insights on ‘how to Sundance’ to make the most of your visit.

 We couldn't have said it better ourselves and thanks to Dustin for this great blog post with his 7 tips for attending the festival and how to make the most out of your time here in Park City.

 Here's a few of his suggestions, but you can READ MORE on his recent blog post.

 Did you know, it always snows during the Sundance Film Festival.
 Although Park City is a mountain town (with a fantastic team of snowplows prepared for heavy snowfall), during the festival, there is still a lot more traffic than usual, and not everyone on the road is used to driving on the snow.
 With heavy snowfall, expect your transportation to take a bit longer, and plan ahead to get where you need to be on time.

 Plan your film selections ahead of time and know where the theater is located, not every theater is in Park City, and getting across town can take longer than you think.

 While Park City’s Historic Main Street is the undisputed social center for pre- and post-movie entertainment, seasoned Sundance attendees know to seek out eating establishments located closer to the many screening locations throughout the area.
 It’s important to get to film screenings early, so dining AFTER a screening and near the theater is a great way to save time.
 From Kimball Junction to Main St, here are some great dining suggestions.
 READ MORE RESTAURANT SUGGESTIONS .
 To check availability and for restaurant closings (for special events), check out the Park City Area Restaurant Association’s website.